rustwasm/wasm-bindgen/DESIGN.md

   from the stack.
 * Our exported function `foo`, takes an arbitrary argument, `arg0`, which is converted to an index with the `addBorrowedObject` object function.
-The index is the passed to wasm so wasm can operate with it.
+The index is then passed to wasm so wasm can operate with it.
 * Finally, we have a `finally` which frees the stack slow as it's no longer in used, issuing a `pop` for what was pushed at the start of the function.